PHASE 5 OF 7

 A step-by-step summary for crafting your next hackathon pitch.
 Follow this before every demo day.

-Build your main pitch around the 90% — problem, solution, live demo, impact
+Build the main pitch around the 90%: problem, solution, live demo, impact

-Allocate 60-70% of pitch time to the live demo — show it working, don't just describe it
+Spend 60-70% of pitch time on the live demo so judges see it working

-Remember: The pitch isn't a summary of what you built — it's a performance that makes judges believe in what you could build.
-Master storytelling and you'll not only win hackathons but also hearts, minds, and maybe even your dream job.
+Remember: The pitch isn't a summary of what you built.
+It's a performance that makes judges believe what you could build.
+Master storytelling and you win hackathons, hearts, minds, and maybe your dream job.